-The Disney greats composed some fantastic musical scores for their animated films, but none are as powerful as Beauty And The Beast’s soundtrack.
-From the beginning through its beautiful ending, the movie is full of amazing music, from romantic ballads to war cries.
+The Disney greats composed fantastic musical scores for their animated films, but none are as powerful as Beauty And The Beast’s soundtrack.
+From the beginning through its beautiful ending, the movie is full of fantastic music, from romantic ballads to war cries.

 With the talents of Alan Menken and Howard Ashman coming together to provide the music and lyrics, they created some of Disney’s best songs.
 The movie won Best Score at the Academy Awards, showcasing just how good the music is in this classic Disney film, but which song is the best?

-You’re welcome to “be our guest” and compare your rankings to mine of the best songs from Beauty and the Beast.
+You’re welcome to “be our guest” and compare your rankings of the best songs from Beauty and the Beast to mine.
 If you are an enthusiast of Beauty and the Beast like I am, you can recite the lyrics to all the songs from the Disney movie and the Broadway musical.
 Which are the best Beauty and The Beast songs, you ask?

 Which Beauty and the Beast songs are your favorites to sing along to?
 From “Belle” to “Be Our Guest” to “Gaston” and “Something There,” this list of Beauty and The Beast songs includes ballads, duets, and much more.

 This particular scene doesn’t seem vital at first, but it has a crucial role in building the relationship between Beauty and Beast.
 After the Beast gets angry with Belle, she leaves immediately and takes off into the woods on her trusted horse.